HGVSnomenclature/VarNomen/_bg-material/consultation/svd-wg004.md

 ## Community Consultation

+* * *

 ### NOTE

 The proposal below is the original proposal as published first on November 10, 2015.
 The proposal is **not updated** and does not include changes made after acceptance of the proposal.
-To see the current recommendations please check [Complex HGVS/ISCN](/recommendations/DNA/variant/complex/).
+To see the current recommendations please check [_Complex (HGVS/ISCN)_](/recommendations/DNA/variant/complex/).

+* * *

 ### Proposal SVD-WG004 (ISCN<>HGVS)